Wilmington, Delaware: Wilmington Riverfront

 In the 1990s, the city launched a campaign to revitalize the former shipyard area known as the Wilmington Riverfront.
 Delaware Theatre Company was at the forefront of this movement, opening its current space on Water Street in 1985.
 Other key developments included Kahunaville, later to become the Delaware Children’s Museum, and Daniel S. Frawley Stadium, home to the Wilmington Blue Rocks minor league baseball team.
 The Chase Center on the Riverfront opened as the First USA Riverfront Arts Center in 1998 to hold traveling exhibitions but was repurposed into the city's convention center in 2005.
 The groundbreaking of Justison Landing in 2006 marked the start of Wilmington's largest residential project since Bancroft Park was built after World War II.
 Outlet shops, restaurants and a riverfront market have also opened along the 1.2 mi riverwalk.

+Grand Orange Lodge of the USA

+The Grand Orange Lodge of the United States of America, also known as the Loyal Orange Institution USA, is the American branch of the Orange Order.
+Founded in 1870, the Protestant fraternity is headquartered on Biggs Road, Oak Hill, Wilmington.
+The American Grand Orange Lodge oversees all Orange Lodges in the United States, and commemorate and preserve Ulster Scots and Orange heritage, particularly the Glorious Revolution and King William III's victory in the Battle of the Boyne against King James II.

+As of 2015, the Orange Foundation offers Scholarships, through the Harold R. Alexander Memorial Orange Foundation Scholarship for university and college students.